Welcome to Appsloveworld technologies , In this session, we learn about transactions in the SQL server.

 5

-if I want to see that data, what I can do is basically set the transaction isolation level to read uncommitted data.
+If I want to see that data, what I can do is basically set the transaction isolation level to read uncommitted data.

 set transaction isolation level read uncommitted